klml/drfrederson/examples/source/index.md

 [drFrederson](https://github.com/klml/drfrederson) is a simple [static site generator](http://staticsitegenerators.net) powered by PHP, YAML, Markdown and mustache.

-You can edit all pages without file access, using [webedit](./drf:admin) on your browser.
+You can edit all pages without file access, using the browser webedit-function on [[drf:admin]].

 For more read the [drf-wiki](https://github.com/klml/drfrederson/wiki/drfrederson) or try the [demo](http://drf.grus.uberspace.de/drf:admin).